What is the Philosophy program about?

 Modern workplaces are invariably changing; responding to economic, political and social forces, which means employees need the basic intellectual capacities to adapt to change.
 Employers value Philosophy graduates who can thoughtfully challenge assumptions and think objectively.

 Employers depend on people who are effective communicators and decision-makers, with demonstrable skills in critical thinking, problem solving, research and investigation.
-These abilities are fundamental for graduates in Arts, Humanities and Social Sciences, which includes Philosophy.
+These abilities are fundamental for graduates in Humanities and Social Sciences, which includes Philosophy.

 - Advocacy and counselling